salasaa/salasa.id/README.md

 ![Logo](/salasa.id/assets/salasa-logo-dark.png)

-> Hi, my name is Salasa and this is my personal website.
+> Hi, my name is Salasa, and this is my personal website.

 Pages: